-Continue execution at the location specified by the resolution of orig.

-15.6.2.0740 ASSEMBLER TOOLS EXT

-Replace the first word list in the search order with the ASSEMBLER word list.

-See: 16 The optional Search-Order word set.

-20 15.6.2.0830 BYE TOOLS EXT

-Return control to the host operating system, if any.

-25 15.6.2.0930 CODE TOOLS EXT

-(" $\langle spaces \rangle name" --)$

-Skip leading space delimiters.
-Parse name delimited by a space.
-Create a definition for name, called a "code definition", with the execution semantics defined below.

-Subsequent characters in the parse area typically represent source code in a programming language, usually some form of assembly language.
-Those characters are processed in an implementation-defined manner, generating the corresponding machine code.
-The process continues, refilling the input buffer as needed, until an implementation-defined ending sequence is processed.

-name Execution: $(i^x -- j^x)$

-Execute the machine code sequence that was generated following CODE.
+Run-time: (-) Continue execution at the location specified by the resolution of orig.
+15.6.2.0740 ASSEMBLER TOOLS EXT (-) Replace the first word list in the se arch order with the ASSEMBLER word list.
+See: 16 The optional Search-Order w ord set.
+15.6.2.0830 BYE TOOLS EXT (-) Return control to the host operating g system, if any.
+15.6.2.0930 CODE TOOLS EXT $("\langle spaces \rangle name" -)$ se name delimited by a space.
+Create a vith the execution semantics defined be language, usually some form of as an implementation-defined manne area typically represent source code in a sembly language.
+Those characters ar r, generating the corresponding mach ut buffer as needed, until an implement e processed in ine code.
+The name Execution: $(i \times x - j \times x)$ Execute the machine code sequence e that was generated following CODE.
+See: 3.4.1 Parsing.
 Rationale: Some Forth systems implement the assembly function by adding an ASSEMBLER word list to the search order, using the text interpreter to parse a postfix assembly language with lexical characteristics similar to Forth source code.
 Typically, in such systems, assembly ends when a word END-CODE is interpreted.

-15.6.2.1015 CS-PICK

-"c-s-pick"

-'''

-Execution: ( C: dest_u \ldots orig_0 | dest_0 -- dest_u \ldots orig_0 | dest_0 dest_u ) ( S: u -- )

-'''

-Remove u.
-Copy $dest_u$ to the top of the control-flow stack.
-An ambiguous condition exists if there are less than u+1 items, each of which shall be an orig or dest, on the control-flow stack before CS-PICK is executed.

-If the control-flow stack is implemented using the data stack, u shall be the topmost item on the data stack.
+15.6.2.1015 CS-PICK "c-s-pick" TOOLS EXT Interpretation: Interpretation semantics for this we ord are undefined.
+Execution: (C: $dest_u \dots orig_0 dest_0 - dest_u$ $\dots \ orig_0 \mid dest_0 \ dest_u \) \ (\ S: u -)$ of the control-flow stack.
+An ambiguents, each of which shall be an orig of k is executed.
+If the control-flow stack is implement on the data stack. ented using the data stack, u shall be the e topmost item